mkaz/hastie/example/pages/filters.md

 }
 ```

-The above example sets any file with the extension `.less` will be converted to `.css` using lessc binary and copied to the public directory at the same spot in the directory tree as the original less file.
+The above example processes files with the extension `.less` and converts to `.css` using the lessc binary.
+The generated file is copied to the public directory at the same spot in the directory tree as the original less file.